 Key subtypes:

-- Ball-type linear bearings — use a recirculating ball circuit so that steel balls roll inside a closed track, resulting in an extremely low coefficient of friction (0.001–0.003) and light motion.
+- Ball-type linear bearings: use a recirculating ball circuit so steel balls roll inside a closed track.
+Per the THK General Catalogue, the resulting coefficient of friction is roughly 0.002 to 0.003, comparable to that of a rolling-element bearing under similar load.
 Widely used in 3D printers, CNC machines, semiconductor packaging equipment, and general automation slides.

 4. Plain Bearings (Sleeve or Journal Bearings)

-Limitations: They require careful lubrication management.
-If the lubricant film breaks down — from starvation, contamination, or excessive temperature — wear accelerates rapidly.
+Limitations: plain bearings require careful lubrication management.
+If the lubricant film breaks down, whether from starvation, contamination, or excessive temperature, wear accelerates rapidly.
 Hydrodynamic plain bearings depend on a minimum shaft speed to generate a full separating film; at very low speeds or under frequent start/stop cycling, boundary contact occurs and wear is highest during those transitional phases.
-This limitation applies specifically to hydrodynamic operation; hydrostatic bearings, by contrast, achieve full-film separation at zero speed and are the remedy when frequent start/stop duty is unavoidable.
+This limitation applies specifically to hydrodynamic operation.
+Hydrostatic bearings, by contrast, achieve full-film separation at zero speed and are the remedy when frequent start/stop duty is unavoidable.

 5. Thrust Bearings (Bearings Designed Primarily for Axial Load)

-- Tilting pad thrust bearings — a sophisticated plain bearing variant.
+- Tilting pad thrust bearings: a sophisticated plain bearing variant.
 Segmented pads tilt dynamically under load to generate hydrodynamic films.
-Used in ship propulsion systems, large compressors, and hydroelectric turbines, where axial loads can reach millions of newtons.
+Used in ship propulsion systems, large compressors, and hydroelectric turbines, where axial loads can reach millions of newtons (a single Kingsbury-style thrust bearing in a hydroelectric generator routinely supports 100 to 500 tonnes of rotating mass, equivalent to roughly 1 to 5 MN of static thrust).

 Most radial bearings can handle modest thrust, but dedicated thrust bearings become essential when axial force dominates or becomes very large.